Zelkova abelicea

 Zelkova abelicea is a species of tree in the family Ulmaceae.
 It is referred to by the common names Cretan zelkova, and on Crete proper as abelitsia (αμπελιτσιά).
 It is endemic to Crete.
-It is found in small numbers and is classified as Nea Threatened on the IUCN red list of endangered species.
+It is found in small numbers and is classified as Near Threatened on the IUCN red list of endangered species.

 Growth habit

 It is a medium-sized tree that grows from 3 m to 5 m tall.
 The tree is strongly branched resulting in a dense, crown shaped habit that extends close to the ground.
 The leaves are small and green with serrated edges.
 Z. abelicea produces perfect hermaphroditic flowers which are small and scented, and pollination is therefore thought to be achieved by insects.

 This species is capable of suckering, a form of reproduction where new shoots arise from an existing root system rather than from a seed.
 Natural regeneration by seed is rarely seen.
 Root cutting seem to show a 50% success rate, though best results may be seen in the cuttings taken from late August.
 Branch cutting of young shoots also root with moderate success when taken in late mid to late summer.
 This species is usually found on rocky, mountainous areas at altitudes between 850 and 1800 m.